polotno-project/polotno-site/docs/mobile.md

 ### How to toggle mobile mode on large screens?

 In some cases you may want to force compact/mobile view on large screen.
 For example if you want to display the editor on the side.
 I that case you should add `polotno-mobile` class for any parent container of Polotno editor.
-For you can add it into `body` tag.
+E.g. you can add it into `body` tag.

 ```html
 <body class="polotno-mobile">